Help Center

 Save

-Once saved, the Password card status flips to Active and the Add password button becomes Change password.
+Once saved, the Password card flips to "Backup password — Active" and the action button becomes Change password.

 Changing Your Password